movestore/movestore.github.io/appspec.md

 ```

 ## Documentation
 Each App requires a detailed Documentation of how it works, how it can be configured and what happens in error/null cases.
-Please provide a link to such a Documentation.
+Please provide a link to such Documentation.
 By default this should be the README file in the respective github repository.
-Please include the below listed points:
+Please include the below listed points or use the [README template](files/README_template.md)

-- Name of the App in MoveApps.
+- Name of the App in MoveApps
-- Name of the github repository containing the source code.
+- Name of the github repository containing the source code
-- The App Description as provided in MoveApps.
+- The App Description as provided in MoveApps
-- Some detailed Documentation text describing the App.
+- Some detailed Documentation text describing the App
 - Input data type
 - Output data type
 - Artefacts (name and description)